mattdf/polymer/README.md

 # Polymer (aka Turbo Potato / SkyNet)

-Is powered by insomnia & laziness
+Is powered by insomnia & laziness, a lot of the code was written by ChatGPT.

 ## Building & Running